J-PTRson/Scifighter/README.md

 gamestart()
 ```

-If you're having audio issues, then you can disable any sounds using:
+If you're having audio issues, then you can disable sound using:

 ```r
 gamestart(nosound=TRUE)